Here’s a surefire way to annoy your coworkers: Pick something most people believe, say it ain’t so, and prove it!

 Suppose you apply this fraud test to every one of these transactions.
 Since it identifies correctly about 99% of the time, you expect it to catch 99 of the frauds and miss one.
 Similarly, it will correctly recognize 98,901 transactions (99% of 99,900) as genuine but label 999 of them falsely as fraudulent.

 In other words, the test goes off for 99+999=1098 of these transactions, of which only 99 are actually fraudulent.
-This means that the red flag of this fraud detection system is correct only 9% of the time.
-Far from the 99%, claimed by the speaker.
+This means that the red flag of this fraud detection system is correct only 9% of the time and far from the 99% claimed by the speaker.

 The word “fallacy” indicates a flaw in reasoning, a thinking error.
 In this particular case, the flaw is the neglect of how rare a fraud is.
 The 99% accuracy of the system may look impressive.
 In fact, it does catch most of the cases.
 However, at the same time, it produces a lot of false alarms.
 In this case, about ten false alarms for every fraud.

 Does this mean the system is useless?
 Far from it.
 Without the system, out of 1000 transactions, only one is known to be fraudulent.
 After running the system, the rate goes up to one in eleven.
-Now maybe we can apply another test to this subset or examine them manually.
+Maybe we can apply another test to this subset or examine them manually.

 However, inflated claims about the system’s performance should be avoided unless the accuracy is increased to a much higher level.

 You interrupt the speaker to tell all this.
 The response is, well, less than sympathetic.
 You turn to your boss.
 He shrugs.
 The next day, you get an email from him saying he bought the fraud detection system.
 You sigh and seek happiness in SQL queries.